Chimney Tops

 Chimney Tops is a mountain in the central Great Smoky Mountains in Tennessee.
 It is 4724 ft above sea level.
 Chimney Tops is a double-capstone knob on the eastern slope of the Sugarland Mountain massif, which stretches north-south across the north-central section of the Smokies.
-Mount Le Conte resides east of Chimney Tops and Mt.
-Mingus southeast of Chimney Tops.
-Thus, while the view from the summit is 360 degrees, Chimney Tops is practically "walled in" on three sides.
+Mount Le Conte rises to the east and Mt.
+Mingus to the southeast, almost encircling Chimney Tops, but the view from its summit is 360 degrees.

 Geology

 Chimney Tops is one of the few instances of a bare rock summit in the Smokies.
 The rock atop the mountain has been exposed to natural weathering.
 The bedrock is mostly Anakeesta Formation metamorphic rock, especially slate, phyllite, and metasiltstone.
 It was formed 200 million years ago when the North American and African plates collided during the Appalachian orogeny.

 History

 The lower capstone of Chimney Tops, looking north from the higher capstone, as seen in 2006.

 The Cherokee name for Chimney Tops is Duniskwalgunyi, or "forked antler", referring to its resemblance to the deer antlers.
 In the Cherokee legend "Aganunitsi and the Uktena", the captured medicine man, Aganunitsi, in order to free himself, searches remote parts of the Smokies to find the giant reptile, the Uktena, and seize an amulet from its forehead.
 In his quest, Aganunitsi searches distant gaps and peaks in the Smokies before going to Duniskwalgunyi, the Gap of the Forked Antler, and to the lake of Atagahi, and at each found monstrous reptiles.

 Folded metamorphic rock characterizes the capstones of Chimney Tops.

 The Road Prong Trail, which follows the stream of the same name at the base of Chimney Tops, is one of the oldest trails in the Smokies.
 In the 18th and 19th centuries, the ancient path was known commonly as the Indian Gap Trail.
 In 1832, the Oconaluftee Turnpike was constructed between Indian Gap and Smokemont.
 The road was expanded during the Civil War by Cherokee leader Col. Will Thomas, running parallel to the modern trail.

 The mountain's current name was probably given to it by residents of the Sugarlands, a valley to the north of the mountain that was home to a small Appalachian community before the Great Smoky Mountains National Park was formed.
 Before the Sugarlands was reforested, Chimney Tops was clearly visible from most of the valley.
 Local legend even suggested that the top of the mountain was covered in soot.